matspunt/CellSimGMX/README.md

 Documentation: https://cellsimgmx.readthedocs.io

-## Known bugs
-- Disordered tissue packing sometimes breaks cells due to wrong distance treshold logic (easy to fix)
-- Matrix input for now only allows a single atom name ('MX1') and a single layer.

 ## Notes/todos
 - Note: stress test tissue packing logic for large number of cells!!
 - Apply weak position restraint to matrix particles at the .MDP level.
-- Optimize matrix distance based on simulation logic.
 - Although relative paths work fine, absolute paths are probably best in feeding to the programme.

 ## Project to do's applied to the code

-Essential features (**HIGH PRIORITY**)
-- [x] Ensure ```settings_parser.py``` works with the new .JSON categories and settings.
-Tthe JSON parsing simply reads all variables and saves them as varnames.
-This way it can be extended easily without having to rewrite the parsing.
-- [x] Remove PACKMOL functionality ```cell.py```.
-This should have the functionality of packing arbitrary number of beads on certain shape surfaces (square, cube, ellipsoid, sphere) etc.
-- [x] In addition, it distributes particle types in a systematic way and builds the GROMACS topology from the forcefield.
-- [x] Within this logic, also include generation of the surface bonds (can be configured for arbitrary number of n-neighbours).
-- [x] Create various Tissue packings (```tissue.py```) based on ```input.json``` settings.
-- [x] Change how the matrix is defined (as individual particles) and create logic that works for matrix setting turned on or off.
+Essential (High priority):

 - [ ] Write ```simulation.py``` or ```gromacs.py``` which takes all input files and actually runs and sets up the simulations with error handling.
-- [x] Come up with files and simulation directory layout.
-How is everything run and named?
-How should the files be organized for the user?

-In the future (**MEDIUM PRIORITY**)
+- [ ] Allow the selection of different tissue layers (like in epidermis).
+Cell type in a layer would be identical.
+At the cell level, multiple cells have to be generated (with also allowed structural differences in nr of particles, radius and shape).
+Layer could be a new object between Cell and Tissue?
+- [ ] Fix disordered packing bug!
+- [ ] Expand on the matrix options.
+Distance between particles (eliminate vacuum), and expose the matrix scaling factor to the .JSON.

+Medium priority:
 - [ ] Include: https://github.com/shirtsgroup/physical_validation to assess physical reasonableness systems.
-- [ ] Allow inhomogeneous system creation from different cell types (i.e. with a different distribution of junction beads, VdW properties etc) instead of merely duplicating a single type.
+Perhaps this is overkill, and it would make more sense to look at validation of force field parameters.
 - [ ] Introduce analysis modules which either wrap GMX tools or our own implementation which calculate some properties of the systems.
 - [ ] Introduce a nucleus within the Cell (a mini cell with smaller sigma?) at random positions in the tisuse.
 Keep the center particle independent of the nucleus.
 - [ ] Allow coordinate files to be written as PDBs with CONECT records (to visualize surface bonds).

-Nice-to-have's (**LOW PRIORITY**)
-- [x] Include documentation of the code using sphinx / doxygen.
-- [x] Make installation compatible with conda (currently only pip is supported)

 ## Analysis modules